 Canadians don’t want to see medicare slowly reduced to a ghost of its former self by a prime minister who once headed an organization created to destroy it.

 Stephen Harper will definitely come out swinging when he comes to the plate.
 He will drag out the usual mantra to continue his reign of error — that only Steve can protect us from terrorists, only Steve can protect us from recession, and only Steve has the stuff of leadership.”
 [Donald Trump’s playbook]

-Andrew Scheer may be on the ballot but it’s very much about social conservatism, the destruction of democracy, our institutions, and the gutting of our social fabric that comes with their authoritarianism.
+Andrew Scheer may be on the ballot in 2019 but it’s about social conservatism, the destruction of democracy, our institutions, and the gutting of our social fabric that comes with Conservative authoritarianism.

 “Scheer’s provincial friends are dismantling public services at a rapid pace.
 Look no further than Ontario where the Ford government has attacked everything from services for children with autism to public health care to education, firing 3,000 teachers.”

 The Harper Shift looks at how Canada has changed over 10 years of Conservative government – and at what kind of country we want to become.

 - Harper’s economic record the worst in Canada’s postwar history